Hayward Field – until 2018

 The stadium's picturesque layout was completed with northern additions.
 In 1990 the north-western Bowerman Building was added, housing key facilities.
 Then in 2004 a new main gate with charming stone and grass terracing was added in the north-east.

-For major events temporary terracing can expand the stadium's capacity almost twice.
+For major events temporary terracing could expand the stadium's capacity almost twice.